 So why not bring the workshops here?
 This can be your visual get to know guide.
 Any quires, questions or just general small talk about anything literacy based in regards to a child in reception class, just ask away!
 You can access this course, any where making it easily accessible at all times!

-Please however have a quick read about the ethical guidelines and data protection before posting or responding to any posts.
+*Please however have a quick read about the ethical guidelines and data protection before posting or responding to any posts.
+You will find this at the bottom of the course under Ethics and Data Protection*

 - Teacher: victoria hopkins